maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 author: Maverick Stoklosa
 ---

+'Lord of the Flies' I still have nightmares about passing the conch.

 Here is what I learned about Agile from books like [Scrum: The Art of Doing Twice the Work in Half the Time](https://amzn.to/3eW64p1) and doing Agile Web Development for the past few years.
 It hasn't always been by the book but the general idea has always been there.

 ## Sprint